cschol/vcv-plugindownloader/README.md

 The script

-- downloads/clones/updates the `community` repository for access to the latest plugin information.
+- gets the latest plugin information from the *Rack Web API*, which is synced to the community repository on GitHub.
 - downloads the archive of **binary releases**, verifies the `sha256`, and extracts the archive.
 - discards any archives that fail `sha256` verification (or encounter any other error) and does **not** extract the archive.
 - only downloads archives that are not already present in the `downloads` directory (verified via `sha256`).